-Exhibitors should complete Activities 1-7.
-Exhibitors will design, build, and program a robot that uses sensors and programming to complete one of the provided challenges.
-They will bring their robot and Robotics Notebook to share changes they made to the robot and/or program along the way, and to describe their experience with completing the challenge.
+Exhibitors should complete Activities 1-7 in the Robotics 2 EV3N More project book.
+Exhibitors will design, build and program a robot that uses sensors and programming to complete one of the challenges provided after registration.
+They will bring their project book, their program code (on laptop or on paper), and a short journal sharing changes they made to the robot and/or program along the way, and to describe their experience with completing the challenge.

-50292 Robotics Innovation Open Source Class: Open to youth enrolled in Robotics 3, but may also include youth in Robotics 1 or 2 if the exhibits meets the guidelines.
+50292 Robotics Innovation Open Source Class: Open to youth enrolled in Robotics 3 but may also include youth in Robotics 1 or 2 if the exhibits meets the guidelines.
+Exhibit an original robot, either homemade or a kit that does not fall under Robotics 1 or 2 that can

-Exhibit an original robot, either homemade or a kit that does not fall under Robotics 1 or 2 that can complete a task using MULTIPLE sensors.
+Exhibit an original robot, either nomemade or a kit that does not fail under Robotics 1 or 2 that can complete a task using MULTIPLE sensors.
 If a robot kit is used, then some parts of the robot must be built using other components such as wood, plastic or metal.
 The robot can include any types of motors, pneumatics or sensors.
 The Innovation class can also be used for LEGO Mindstorms or Vex kits where the exhibit does not fall under Robotics 1 or 2 exhibit option.
 Autonomous control of the robot may also be achieved by using an "open source" platform such as Arduino or Raspberry Pi and can be programed using a coding language that is publicly available.
 Exhibitors in Robotics Innovation/Open Source class must bring a detailed engineering notebook that describes how the exhibitor designed, built and programmed the exhibit.